Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum. Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

 Well, here we are.

 What I didn’t predict was how the “ah-ha” moment of agentic AI would present a sudden step increase in demand while simultaneous advances in model training would bend the cost curve.
-Nonetheless, Jevon’s paradox being what it is, there’s no clear limit to how much this will grow, but the economic incentives to drive down costs by any means necessary are going to be relentless.
+Nonetheless, Jevon’s paradox being what it is, there’s no clear limit to how much this will grow, but the economic incentives to cut costs by any means necessary are relentless.

-The industry’s early assumptions that the deployment landscape would be dominated by massive, computationally intensive and heavily subsidized general purpose models with PhD-level knowledge overlooked the cumulative innovations from the past 35 years.
-Businesses and individuals are realizing that the marginal costs of inference are unlike those of traditional computing systems — in fact, they’re horrible.
-Fifteen years ago, engineers would procure a rack of servers and iteratively optimize every component to avoid the cost and hassle of buying, setting up, deploying, and maintaining additional hardware that usually had to run twenty-four-seven under variable load, waiting for it to pay for itself.
+The industry’s early assumptions that the deployment landscape would be dominated by massive, centralized, computationally intensive foundation models with PhD-level knowledge overlooked the cumulative innovations and patterns of the past.
+Businesses and individuals are quickly realizing that the marginal costs of inference are unlike those of traditional computing systems — in fact, they’re horrible.
+Fifteen years ago, engineers would procure a rack of servers and iteratively optimize every part to avoid the cost and hassle of buying, setting up, deploying, and maintaining a new server that usually had to run twenty-four-seven under variable load, waiting for it to pay for itself.
 This was a win-win for the CIO and the CFO.
 Engineering had strong incentives to minimize marginal costs.

 Software engineers are thus deeply familiar with the concept of “right-sizing”, understanding that a semi-truck is a dumb solution for takeout delivery when electric scooters and drone carts exist.
 Business leaders who were bullish on AI are now experiencing sticker shock as their companies burn through generous annual inference budgets in months while struggling to realize significant productivity gains.
-Understanding the competitive necessity of inference, engineering teams are now doing what they do best: relentlessly optimizing to drive down costs.
-Smart teams and researchers are reporting that they can slash costs by 80 percent by right-sizing in scalable containers and shifting operations to appropriate open-weight models.
+Understanding the competitive necessity of inference, engineering teams are now doing what they do best: relentlessly optimizing.
+Smart teams are slashing costs by 80 percent by right-sizing in scalable containers and shifting operations to appropriate open-weight models.
 For instance, marketing, research, finance and tech support departments may be using premium proprietary models and inference for basic research, ideation, support chat, retrieval augmented knowledge bases, communication, and document processing.
 Each one of those is a specific use case that could be using far more efficient alternatives like Gemma, Llama, Phi, Kimi, and DeepSeek while also gaining total control over data privacy for compliance-sensitive workloads.

-Software developers are ahead of the curve on this principle.
-Often paying for personal inference out of pocket to remain competitive in the first sector under threat, they quickly realized that the latest generation of low cost open-weight models were highly suitable for a wide range of tasks, reserving the most powerful models for specialized jobs.
-Combined with increasingly sophisticated agentic orchestration, they may not need to rely on frontier models or per-token charges at all, finding that open models hosted on containerized cloud instances serve as drop-in substitutes for the overpriced premium offerings.
+Software developers have been ahead of the curve on this principle.
+Often paying exorbitant costs for inference out of pocket to remain competitive, they quickly realized that the latest generation of low cost open-weight models were highly suitable for a wide range of coding tasks, reserving the most powerful models for specialized jobs.
+Combined with increasingly sophisticated agentic orchestration, they may not need to rely on frontier models or per-token charges at all, finding that open models hosted on their local machine or containerized cloud instances serve as drop-in substitutes for the overpriced premium offerings.

 For lightweight tasks, the latest generation of small models are highly specialized and shockingly great, utilizing advanced training methods and lower bitrates that allow them to run smoothly on modern laptops and smartphones, offering the significant benefit of total data privacy.
 This also means distributed, selective orchestration will slash costs, following the same patterns we discussed earlier.
 A lightweight local orchestrator can assign basic tasks to local compute and selectively offload more complex tasks to various cloud models based on cost efficiency rubrics as an agent skill.